v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/eop/exchange-online-protection-ip-addresses.md

 ||||

 > [!IMPORTANT]
 > The IP address ranges provided here are only used for relay through customer connectors.
 Changes to the list of IP addresses are rare, and are communicated in advance.
 To ensure that messages that you send to your business partners, a smart host, or an on-premises environment route through the service's published range of IP addresses, you must configure the correct connector for routing to each destination.
 For more information about connectors, see [Decide Which Connector to use](https://docs.microsoft.com/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail).
 The IP addresses in this topic can change over time.
-For a record of all IP addresses that have been added, changed, or deprecated in the past year, see [Change notification for EOP IP addresses](change-notification-for-eop-ip-addresses.md).

 For information about IP addresses used by Microsoft Office 365, see [Office 365 URLs and IP address ranges](https://go.microsoft.com/fwlink/p/?LinkId=324165).